Do you have problems with your Oppo Pad?

 Don't mirror the entire screen all the time.
 Instead, you can use the "Handheld" mode to mirror just the part of the screen you are using.

 If the above tips didn't work, there could be hardware problems other than the battery.
-Take your tablet to the nearest authorized service center for a better diagnosis.
+Take your phone to the nearest authorized service center for a better diagnosis.

 Cellular Network Issues and Mobile Data not working on Oppo Pad

-If you are using the Oppo Pad on a weak cellular network, your tablet can not maintain a stable connection and might not transmit data at all.
+If you are using the Oppo Pad on a weak cellular network, your phone can not maintain a stable connection and might not transmit data at all.

 This can cause a Mobile Data Problem and Call Reception Problem.